chikusama/reggie/README.md

 front page was made by Html,Js,Css,Vue

-The password for the administration registration is encrypted.
+■New features for login

-Users register with their mobile phone number and enter a verification code.
+  The password for the administration registration is encrypted.using md5DigestAsHex Users register with their mobile phone number and enter a verification code. using alicom-dysms-api

 Database　configuration：MysQL、Redis